att-innovate/firework/README.md

 ## Hardware Development

-### 4. Implementing the FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)
+### 4. Implementing an FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)
 - Writing your own RTL vs. OpenCL
 - FPGA development flow (Quartus Prime is the main tool in this step, ModelSim for funcitonal verification)
 - RTL design is an art